 Dress for Success

 Your party’s dress code will set the tone for the event.
 Looking to have some relaxed fun with a close-knit group of coworkers?
 You can’t go wrong with an ugly sweater contest!
 Everyone is sure to get a good laugh when you compete to win the Silliest Sweater trophy.

 Take the relaxation a step further with a pajama-themed party.
 If your office is normally casual, you can probably get away with this Christmas morning-inspired theme.
 Cue up a yule log as your Zoom background, make some hot chocolate, and have some extra cozy fun.

 Want to replicate the spirit of your in-person Christmas party?
 Encourage everyone to dress in cocktail attire.
 Let’s face it.
-Most of us have been living in sweats for months.
-My makeup must have expired by now.
+Most of us have gotten used to living in sweats.
+I rarely wear makeup anymore.
 I could use an excuse to dress up again.
 (For one night.
 I’m perfectly happy with my new athleisure dress code for work, thank you very much!)
 Even if you can only see each other from the waist up, a fancy dress code can do a lot to distinguish the party from your weekly team check-ins.

 Of course, you can also encourage your coworkers to break out their well-worn Santa hats or reindeer antlers to add to the festivities.
-Or ask everyone to decorate a plain white t-shirt with their feelings about 2020.
+Or ask everyone to decorate a plain white t-shirt with their hopes for 2024.
 Get creative and make your clothes part of the celebration!

 Is gift-giving a traditional part of your office holiday party?
 You don’t have to forego your annual White Elephant or Secret Santa this year just because your party has gone virtual.
 Our Virtual White Elephant game allows you to enjoy all the fun of your White Elephant (or Yankee Swap or Dirty Santa) gift exchange via video call.